xraypy/xraylarch/doc/fitting/parameters.rst

 covariance matrix will be held in the ``covar`` attribute of the parameter group for each fit.

+Note that the uncertainties calculated for constrained parameters involving more than one variable will encapsulate not only the simple propogation of errors for the independent variables, but also their correlation.
+This can have a significant impact on the uncertainties for constrained parameters.

-In addition, each Parameter will have a ``uvalue`` attribute which is a special object from the `uncertainties`_ package that holds both the best-fit value and standard error.
-A key feature of these ``uvalue`` attributes is that they can be used in simple mathematical expressions (addition, subtraction, multiplication, division, exponentiation) and have the uncertainties automatically propagated to the result.
-Note that each ``uvalue`` include the correlations between variables, so the propagated uncertainties may differ somewhat from using the simplest formulas for propagating errors.
+Finally, each Parameter will have a ``uvalue`` attribute which is a special object from the `uncertainties`_ package that holds both the best-fit value and standard error.
+A key feature of these ``uvalue`` attributes is that they can be used in simple mathematical expressions (addition, subtraction, multiplication, division, exponentiation) and propogate the uncertainties to the result (ignoring correlations).